Recognized as one of Canada's Top 100 Employers (2018)

-Here are some of the reasons why Keyera Corporation was selected as one of Canada's Top 100 Employers (2018) and Alberta's Top Employers (2017):
+Here are some of the reasons why Keyera Corp. was selected as one of Canada's Top 100 Employers (2018) and Alberta's Top Employers (2017):

 - Keyera Corporation focuses its charitable efforts on initiatives that support community enhancement, the environment, health, wellness, youth and education -- additionally, the company encourages employees to give back to their local communities by providing paid time off to volunteer and matching employee donations